 Tell them about any side effects you have, as they can usually be well controlled with medicines.

-We describe the common side effects here.
-Although they can be hard to deal with, they usually slowly disappear when your treatment finishes.
+We describe the common side effects below.
+Although they can be hard to cope with, they usually slowly disappear when your treatment finishes.

 Risk of infection